You may want to read:

 Do nothing from rivalry or conceit, but in humility count others more significant than yourselves (Philippians 2:3).

-As you think about this chapter and how it applies to your spouse, whether it’s your husband or wife who needs to change, here are two tips to factor into how you think about the two question sets I’ve presented to you.
+As you think about this chapter and how it applies to your spouse, whether your husband or wife needs to change, here are three tips to factor into your thoughts about the question sets I’ve presented.

-For example, I am not asking if you have perfected the gift of encouragement, but are you able to encourage at all?
+Tip #1: Presence, Not Perfection: When a couple becomes married, they will not have perfected their communication.
+After twenty years of marriage, they will not have perfect communication.
+I appeal to these couples not to get hung up on or expect perfection in how their spouse talks.
+As you think about your marriage, give less consideration to the ideal of a virtue and more time cultivating its presence.
+For example, I am not asking if you have perfected the gift of encouragement, but can you encourage others at all?
 Do you have an encouragement gene?
 If you are more about condemning and critiquing, the place to begin is to ask the Lord to teach you how to encourage.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.